learn-co-students/pfwtfp-refactoring-with-the-master-lab-dan-reeve-s-module-1-gap/README.md

 The process of refactoring is:

-* Building or inheriting a test (this may be using a test framework or having a way to test "does it work")
+- Building or inheriting a test: This may be using a test framework or having a way to test "does this code work as it is written currently?"
-* Passing a test
+- Passing the test
-* Changing the internals of the code _without breaking the test_
+- Changing the internals of the code _without breaking the test_
-  * No _new_ features are added
+  - No _new_ features are added
-  * Code might run faster, but more importantly it's easier to reason about
+  - Code might run faster, but more importantly it's easier to reason about

 Learning to build tests that can be run quickly to verify function of your code is a career-long study for developers.
 For the purposes of this lesson, you'll inherit reasonably good tests for testing the application.
-You'll **also** be given a *working* solution (nice for a change!).
+You'll **also** be given a _working_ solution (nice for a change!).
 Through a series of code reviews you'll edit the code internals to be cleaner, simpler, and easier to read.
 In fact, you'll learn how to cut away _nearly half the code_ and still have it work!

 ### Modify Expressions and Statements While Maintaining Functionality

+The code provided in the `lib` folder currently passes all tests found in the `original_spec` folder.
+You can verify this by running `rspec original_spec --format d` in your terminal.
+However, to pass this lab, you must write code that passes all tests found in `spec`.
+The resulting code should pass all original and new tests, showing that functionality has not changed after refactoring.

 Your process should be the following:

-* Run `rspec original_spec`, verify the tests pass
+- Run `rspec original_spec --format d` to verify the tests pass
-* Read the code review feedback (more on that below)
+- Read the code review feedback (more on that below)
-* Try to implement the change; verify the tests pass
+- Try to implement the code changes in the corresponding `lib` file
+- Verify the tests are still passing
-* Compare your solution to ours
+- Compare your solution to ours
-* Make adjustments (if any)
+- Make adjustments (if any)
-* Verify the tests pass
+- Verify the tests are still passing

 ### Starting Code: `lib/luck_analyzer.rb`